fusepoolP3/p3-entry-resource/README.md

 The projects comes with eclipse configuration files so that they can be used with [bndtools](http://bndtools.org/).
 Just import both project into an empty eclipse workspace.

+ * Note that you cannot clone the project out of eclipse, as it is not an eclipse project but an eclipse workspace
+ * Install the bndtools befotre opening the workspace

 ### Gradle

 You can also build with gradle: